lucasfrancaid/Docker-DjangoBlog/README.md

 </code></pre>

 That's ok, application and containers is running!
-Get your coffe, ready your code and hands on!
+Get your coffee, ready your code and hands on!

 <!-- LICENSE -->